multiversx/mx-docs/docs/developers/developer-reference/elrond-wasm-modules.md

 ## Conclusion

 We hope this module system will make it a lot easier to write maintainable smart contract code, and even reusable modules.

+More modules and examples can be found here: https://github.com/multiversx/mx-sdk-rs/tree/master/contracts/modules